-About the scholarship
+About the Scholarship

-Nationals of the following countries are eligible:
+Nationals of the following countries are eligible for the scholarship:

-How to apply
+How to Apply

-- Certified university transcripts and copies of diplomas with grades.
+- Certified university transcripts and copies of diplomas with grades

-- Two letters of recommendation from academic supervisors at your University
+- Two letters of recommendation from academic supervisors at your university

 - Photocopy of your passport